ArianeMora/SiRCleR/README.md

 (If you have a different version of Windows, just google "Long paths fix" and your Windows version)

 ## Run
 See the **vignettes** folder for a proper tutorial including data you can run the functions with.
+FYI: currently under development!

 ## Questions & Issues
 Please post questions and issues related to **`SiRCleR`** functions on the `Issues`  section of this GitHub repository.